Bertlmann's socks from a Viennese perspective: A physics problem

-The transition from inequalities to non-locality can be schematised: \begin{enumerate} \item QM produces probability values impossible in classical probability. \item Therefore, it is not possible to assign well-defined properties to quantum objects. \begin{itemize} \item Alternatively: quantum objects do not possess well-defined properties. \end{itemize} \item Therefore, the correlation of entangled objects is mediated by the instantaneous exchange of information, in a magical process, at the moment of state vector collapse. \end{enumerate}
+The transition from inequalities to non-locality can be schematised: \begin{enumerate} \item QM produces probability values impossible in classical probability. \item Therefore, there exist indefinite properties that cannot be assigned a priori. \begin{itemize} \item Alternatively: quantum objects inherently possess fuzzy properties. \end{itemize} \item Therefore, the correlation of entangled objects is mediated by the instantaneous exchange of information, in a magical process, at the moment of state vector collapse. \end{enumerate}

 \ref{v1} is solid, it is the central result of Bell's work. \ref{v2} is weak or at least ambiguous. \ref{v3} seems reasonable, given \ref{v2}, but requires a leap of faith in a magical phenomenon.
 Probably \ref{v3} is widely accepted because the collapse itself is a magical phenomenon.
 Therefore, \ref{v3} does nothing more than add a bit of harmless nonsense to an already broadly irrational scheme.